-The main financial risks arising from the company's activities are COVID-19 risk, credit risk, interest rate risk and liquidity risk. these are monitored by the board of directors and were not considered to be significant at the balance sheet date.
+The main financial risks arising from the company's activities are credit risk, interest rate risk and liquidity risk.
+These are monitored by the board of directors and were not considered to be significant at the balance sheet date.

 The company's policy in respect of credit risk is to require appropriate credit checks on potential customers before sales are made.